 Out-of-class essays: There will be three out-of-class essays throughout the semester.
+Students must write all out-of-class essays in order to pass the course.

-- You will receive assignments in class or via email, detailing all of the requirements for out-of-class essays, including due dates and word requirements. - All essays must be turned in on time, at the beginning of the class on the day they are due.
+- You will receive assignments in class or via email, detailing all of the requirements for out-of-class essays, including due dates and word requirements. - All out-of-class essays will follow MLA guidelines for formatting and citations; failure to follow MLA guidelines will result in point deductions. - All essays must be turned in on time, at the beginning of the class on the day they are due.
 I do not accept emailed or faxed essays. - Late essays will not be accepted for full credit. - The penalty for late essays is a 10-point (10%) deduction for each calendar day late, until the next class meeting.
-After that, late essays will not be accepted at all. - All out-of-class essays will follow MLA guidelines for formatting and citations; failure to follow MLA guidelines will result in point deductions. - In addition to turning in the hard copy of the essay, all out-of-class essays must be uploaded to www.turnitin.com prior to coming to class on the day they are due.
-Failure to upload the essay will result in a grade of F. - Uploading the essay late will result in a grade of F. - Peer-edited essays (when part of the assignment) must be turned in with the final essay or there will be a 10-point (10%) deduction.
+After that, late essays will not be accepted at all. - In addition to turning in the hard copy of the essay, all out-of-class essays must be uploaded to www.turnitin.com prior to coming to class on the day they are due.
+Keep the emailed receipt of uploading from turnitin.com.
+Failure to upload the essay will result in a grade of F. - Uploading the essay late will result in a 10-point (10%) deduction on the essay grade for up to five days late.
+After five days late, the essay will receive a grade of F. - Peer-edited essays (when part of the assignment) must be turned in with the final essay or there will be a 10-point (10%) deduction.